dbaber/TicTacToe/design/API.md

 {
     "game_id": 1,
     "is_public": true,
+    "player1_id": 1,
+    "player1": {
+        "player_id": 1,
-    "player1_name": "Dan",
+        "player_name": "Dan",
-    "player1_id": "05e0b43c-1dd7-45e5-b90c-b3fce80acb21",
+        "player_code": "05e0b43c-1dd7-45e5-b90c-b3fce80acb21",
-    "player1_mark": "X",
-    "player2_name": null,
+        "player_mark": "X"
+    },
     "player2_id": null,
-    "player2_mark": "O"
+    "current_player_id": 1,
+    "current_player": {
+        "player_id": 1,
+        "player_name": "Dan",
-    "current_player_id": "05e0b43c-1dd7-45e5-b90c-b3fce80acb21",
+        "player_code": "05e0b43c-1dd7-45e5-b90c-b3fce80acb21",
-    "status": "waiting",
+        "player_mark": "X"
+    },
     "winning_player_id": null,
+    "game_status_value": "waiting",
-    "board": ["_", "_", "_", "_", "_", "_", "_", "_", "_"],
+    "game_board": ["_", "_", "_", "_", "_", "_", "_", "_", "_"],
     "game_auth_code": "dbd2da0f-e6de-47a5-ac57-c198b13913cf"
 }
 ```

 In the response above we have 'Dan' choosing the 'X' marker and deciding to go first.
-There is no 'Y' player yet, 'Dan'
+There is no 'O' player yet, 'Dan'
-is the current player or the first one to move, the game status is 'waiting' for another player to join (the 'Y'
+is the current player or the first one to move, the game status is 'waiting' for another player to join (the 'O'
 player), there is no winning player and the game board is empty.
-The `game_id`, `player1_id` and `player2_id` are all
+The `game_id`, `player1_code` and `player2_code'
-generated ids.
+are all generated ids.
 There is also a generated game authorization code that is used to validate the join operation.
-The
-generated player ids are used to validate games moves in conjunction with the game authorization code.
+The generated player ids are used to validate games moves in conjunction with the game authorization code.
 This is an
 attempt at simple security and to prevent other people from randomly hijacking a game.
 Althought real user
 authentication would go a long way.

-We could've easily chose 'Y' as our marker when we created the game and deferred from going first.
+We could've easily chose 'O' as our marker when we created the game and deferred from going first.
 The idea here is that
 whoever creates the game gets to choose their marker and whether or not they want to go first and is set as player1.

 **NOTE**: We have the following game creation scenarios:
 1. Player1 chooses to be 'X' and chooses 'player1' to go first
 2. Player1 chooses to be 'X' and chooses 'player2' to go first
-3. Player1 chooses to be 'Y' and chooses 'player1' to go first
+3. Player1 chooses to be 'O' and chooses 'player1' to go first
-4. Player1 chooses to be 'Y' and chooses 'player2' to go first
+4. Player1 chooses to be 'O' and chooses 'player2' to go first

 ## List available games to join